William Bourdon: Professional and sociopolitical activities

 On 25 October 2007, he filed a defamation complaint "avec constitution de partie civile" against Jeune Afrique and its editor-in-chief, François Soudan, on behalf of Moussa Koussa, head of the Libyan foreign intelligence service.
 The complaint was voluntarily withdrawn 10 April 2009.

 The arrêt of the chambre d'accusation of Paris, the investigative arm of the court of appeal, on 20 October 2000 authorized the complaint of the victims of UTA Flight 772 against Muammar Gaddafi.
 Considering that "originally absolute, the immunity of heads of state has, since the end of the Second World War, had limits," Bourdon declared in an interview with Libération that the arrêt might create "confusion", since only three crimes have universally justified lifting presidential immunity: genocide, crimes against humanity and war crimes: "Terrorism is a very subjective crime.
 If one reasons in this manner, Yasser Arafat could be pursued," observed Maître Bourdon, underlining that terrorism and narcotics trafficking were deliberately omitted when the International Criminal Court (ICC) was created.
 In keeping with this point, the parquet général asked the Court of Cassation to pronounce for the first time on the controversial question of the immunity of heads of state.
 This motion does not require suspending the current investigation.

 In March 2007, Bourdon appealed to voters to vote for presidential election candidate Ségolène Royal in a petition published by the Nouvel Observateur.

 In April 2009, he participated in a campaign meeting for the European elections of the Europe Écologie movement coalition (led by Daniel Cohn-Bendit) along with Eva Joly.
 He proclaimed: "I want to be free of everybody.
 I do not want to be part of any system."

 In 2012, Bourdon again grew closer to the Socialist Party and was part of François Hollande's campaign team.

 In 2014, he briefly joined the "Nouvelle Donne" party.

 In 2017, Bourdon was among the co-founders of The Platform to Protect Whistleblowers in Africa (PPLAAF), an organization whose aim is to defend whistleblowers, as well as strategically litigate and advocate on their behalf where their disclosures speak to the public interest of African citizens.

+He was hired by Anicet-Georges Dologuélé in preparation for the 2025 Central African general election.